Report a Concern

 3. If the concern relates to an affiliated club activity, you should contact the Club Welfare Officer

-4. If none of the above apply or you are not comfortable speaking to the nominated welfare officers please contact the Lead Safeguarding Officer during normal working hours: Liz Behnke on 077177 40125.
+4. If none of the above apply or you are not comfortable speaking to the nominated welfare officers, please contact the Lead Safeguarding Officer during normal working hours on 077177 40125

-Finally, please remember BF will support anyone who, in good faith, reports his or her concerns that a child is at risk of, or may actually be, being abused.
+5. Finally, please remember BF will support anyone who, in good faith, reports their concerns that a child or adult at risk is potentially or actually being abused.

 Helplines